tinhbuon1102/carome/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 8. Newly added field

 == Changelog ==
+= 1.3.1 =
+* Fix for the issue of showing warning message when settings data missing.

 = 1.3.0 =
 * Fix for the issue of showing warning message in checkout page.